tsuru/tsuru/docs/services/build.rst

 Creating a service manifest
 ===========================

-Using crane you can create a manifest template:
+Using tsuru-client you can create a manifest template:

 .. highlight:: bash

 ::

-    $ crane template
+    $ tsuru service-template

 This will create a manifest.yaml in your current path with this content: